C-Group-Porject/Group-Project/README.md

 variable and dt is an object of date class.
 The statement is intended to assign the number of days elapsed in the current year of the date to the variable days.
 Note that this is a case of conversion from derived type to basic type

 # Activity 7:
 Develop a program to sort a file consisting of books’ details in the alphabetical order of author names.
 The details of books include book_id, author_name, price, no_of_pages, publisher, year_of_publishing

+# Activity 8:
+Design a class template by name Vector and perform the following:
+• Find the smallest of the element in the Vector.
+• Search for an element in the Vector.
+• Find the average of the element in the array

+# Activity 9:
+Design a generic function for finding the largest of three numbers